ChaseMilligan/Wikiyickistan/content/Zahur Entertainment Network/Free League of Drakkenheim.md

 #### Species

-I won't be allowing flying species, and your species must remain within PHB+1.
+I won't be allowing flying species, and your species must remain within the PHB+1 rule.
 I might allow Homebrewed species given enough of a heads up, and it wont count towards PHB+1.

 #### Backgrounds

 **Continental Nobility:**
-	 You are the scion of a noble household in [[Mythmos]].
+	 You are the scion of a noble household in.
 Whether you hail from [[Caspia]], [[Elyria]], or [[Westemär]], the fall of Drakkenheim has either adversely impacted your family’s fortunes, or created a tantalizing opportunity to increase your political power and influence.
 **Mageborn:**
 	You manifested arcane magical abilities at a young age, and were taken into the guardianship of the [[Amethyst Academy]].
 You learned to harness your magic at a secluded magical school.
 After you came of age and completed your apprenticeship, you became free to pursue your own interests, but you must respect the laws and customs that govern all those with spellcasting powers.
 Under the [[Edicts of Lumen]], mages are disinherited of any noble titles, and cannot own land.
 **Devoted Missionary:**